Our Board Members

 Term expires April 2021

 Linda has been a Board member since 2008.
-She is currently serving as the Board Treasurer and has also served as the Board Clerk.
+She is currently serving as the Board Vice President and has also served as the Board Treasurer and Board Clerk.
 She has served in a liaison role for Curriculum, Buildings and Grounds, Finance, Personnel and Policy, and Community and Governmental Relations.
 Her work has resulted in changes in both the Board and Superintendent annual evaluations as a way to continuously improve.
-Her work has also included in participation in committee work to review and recommend the 2012-2015 District Information and Technology Plan.
+Her work has also included participation in committee work to review and recommend the 2012-2015 District Information and Technology Plan.

 "Being a board member is important to me because it allows me to give back to the community and share my experience as a parent and a citizen.
 I think public education is important for building a strong community and building the future of our children."